The Hockey Players Winning Smile Guide

 Hockey players are up to 15 times more likely to experience dental trauma than athletes in non-contact sports.
 These injuries range from chipped and cracked teeth to jaw fractures and full tooth avulsions.
 Without protection, even a light impact can damage both teeth and supporting tissues, necessitating restorative dentistry or even dental implants later in life.

 Beyond the physical damage, untreated oral injuries can lead to inflammation and infection, underscoring the link between gum health and heart health.
-Preventing dental injuries is about more than keeping your smile intact; it’s about maintaining your long-term health and avoiding unnecessary emergency visits.
+Preventing dental injuries is about more than keeping your smile intact; it’s about maintaining your health and avoiding unnecessary emergency visits.

 Have Questions or Need Advice?